 An adventure with trek and climb on world seventh highest mountains “Mt.
 Dhaulagiri Expeditions” a great journey to the summit top of high skill mountaineering skills with View Nepal Treks expert climbing guides and staff full support.

-View Nepal Treks runs Dhaulagiri Expeditions with well planned researching possible best route for the safe climb using our veteran mountaineering Sherpa guide who have climb the mountains several times and as well other higher peaks around Nepal and Tibet Himalaya.
+View Nepal Treks runs Dhaulagiri Expeditions with well-planned researching possible best route for the safe climb using our veteran mountaineering Sherpa guide who has climbed the mountains several times and as well other higher peaks around Nepal and Tibet Himalaya.

 Mt.
 Dhaulagiri stands as world seventh highest at 8,167 m within great and massive Dhaulagiri range of mountains in the Mid – West North of Nepal situated at 28 41 46 Latitude and 83 29 43 Longitude.

-From the dense forests of lower semi-tropical part of the valley to high snow crested ridge and remorseless ice field and glaciers, includes excellent and rare views of both Dhaulagiri and Annapurna mountains massifs range.
+From the dense forests of lower semi-tropical part of the valley to the high snow-crested ridge and remorseless ice field and glaciers, includes excellent and rare views of both Dhaulagiri and Annapurna mountains massifs range.

 Day 01: Arrival in Kathmandu and transfer to hotel.